Simon-Brandt/ShellArgparser/docs/reference/include_directives.md

 #### 9.3.6. `@Remark` directive

-The `@Remark` directive prints the note that mandatory arguments to long options are mandatory for short options too.
+The `@Remark` directive prints the note that mandatory arguments to long options are mandatory for short options too, wrapped to fit [`ARGPARSER_MAX_WIDTH`](environment_variables/environment_variables.md#9435-argparser_max_width).
 This should be given just before all arguments.

 #### 9.3.7. `@Usage` directive